hashicorp/nomad/website/source/docs/job-specification/service.html.md

   check associated with the service.
 This can be specified multiple times to define multiple checks for the service.
 At this time, Nomad supports the `grpc`, `http`, `script`<sup><small>1</small></sup>, and `tcp` checks.

+- `connect` - Configures the [Consul Connect][connect] integration.
+Only
+  available on group services.

 - `name` `(string: "<job>-<group>-<task>")` - Specifies the name this service will be advertised as in Consul.
 If not supplied, this will default to the